nevoavisar97/woofr-final/README.md

 - **Redux**: For managing the app's state in a predictable way, ensuring data consistency and easy debugging.
 - **React Navigation**: For handling navigation within the app, providing a seamless user experience.
 - **SecureStore**: For secure storage of authentication tokens and sensitive data, ensuring user privacy.
-- **Formik and Yup**: For form handling and validation, making it easy to create and validate complex forms.
-- **Axios**: For making HTTP requests to the app's API, facilitating data exchange between the client and server.
 - **React Native Elements**: For building customizable and easy-to-use UI components, enhancing the app's design and usability.
-- **Lottie**: For adding animations to enhance user experience, making the app more engaging and interactive.
 - **Expo Permissions**: For handling permissions related to accessing the camera, photo library, and other device features, ensuring smooth functionality.

 ## Usage